 Temperature rating: 20°F EN Comfort, 7°F EN Lower Limit

 What we don’t: Pricey.

 Few brands stuff as much high quality down into their gear as Brooks-Range.
-The Drift 15 is the warmest bag on this list with a 20°F EN Comfort rating, and you get a whopping 20.5 ounces of 850-fill goose down.
+The Drift 15 is the warmest bag on this list with a 20°F EN Comfort rating (we've had it in colder temperatures with some strategic layering), and you get a whopping 20.5 ounces of 850-fill goose down.
 More, Brooks-Range uses DownTek to prevent moisture from soaking in and a unique Halo Collar system for keeping warm air inside your bag.
 This is a well-thought-out system for serious backcountry trips where weight is at a premium.

 Keep in mind that this is an ultralight sleeping bag with a relatively thin 15-denier shell (Feathered Friends uses 20D for their regular bags and 10D for their ultralight bags, so this is halfway in between).
+We wound up with a very small hole in our bag after the shell got caught in the zipper.
 And the use of vertical baffles is interesting—some sleeping bag manufacturers tout the ability to move down from front to back when warmth is needed, but vertical baffles arguably are more comfortable, and particularly around the hood and feet.
 For less or more warmth, Brooks-Range also makes the Drift in versions from 45°F to -10°F.

 See the Brooks-Range Drift 15